Feedback and complaints about Children's Services

 Making a formal complaint

 Follow all the steps in the school’s complaints procedure to make a formal complaint.
-Every school must have a complaints process.
+Every school must have a complaints procedure.
 It is often on the school’s website.
 It tells you how to complain and how to take it further if:

 • you are not happy with their response or